Our Sponsors and Recommendations

 - Hotel Palazzo Stern — This elegant restored palazzo at Ca’ Rezzonico is one of the loveliest in this part of town.
 Amazing views, and wonderful staff.

-- Hotel Gabrielli Sandwirth — Riva degli Schiavoni.
+- Hotel Gabrielli Sandwirth— Riva degli Schiavoni.
 You might find it hard to believe that a hotel on the Riva could be so nice and quiet!
-The recent restoration of many of the rooms is spectacular, and the views of San Giorgio and the Bacino di San Marco are unbeatable!
+(Recently under restoration)

 The Vigna Belvedere Estate